Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 #### 5. Implement the Anyline Scan View ####

-Because we created a Single View App, Visual Studio automatically created a Storyboard and a View Controller for us.
+Since we created a Single View App, Visual Studio automatically created a Storyboard and a View Controller for us.
 By default, the Storyboard is named `MainStoryboard.storyboard` and the View Controller is named `RootViewController`.

 Let's have a look at the code structure of the `RootViewController`.

-- In *ViewDidLoad*, we'll set up the Scan View and add it to the View of the ViewController.
+- In *ViewDidLoad*, we set up the Scan View and add it to the View of the ViewController.
-- In *ViewDidAppear*, we'll start scanning for results.
+- In *ViewDidAppear*, we start scanning for results.
-- In *ViewWillDissapear*, we'll stop scanning.
+- In *ViewWillDissapear*, we stop scanning.
-- In *ViewDidDissapear*, we'll unregister any event handlers and dispose/remove our Scan View so there are no circular dependencies left.
+- In *ViewDidDissapear*, we unregister any event handlers and dispose/remove our Scan View so there are no circular dependencies left.

 > RootViewController.cs